interlock-network/interlock-models/docs/mads/5-realistic-strategies.md

 the product of `threatslayer-users`, `token-price`, `foundation-pool-tokens`.
 Initially, we used `token-price` times `foundation-pool-tokens` as a total-asset-value fitness-measure.
 These both produced much better results than a raw revenue-based fitness.
-What this basically does is that it promotes more diverse organisms (i.e. organisms that are fit in different ways), and it only notices organisms that are twice as fit as most-fit-organism-so-far.
+What this basically does is that it promotes more aligned organisms (i.e. any fitness-measure focuses on revenue will promote a moral-hazard, encouraging rug-pulls or general money-hoarding) and more diverse organisms (i.e. organisms that are fit in different ways), and it only notices organisms that are twice as fit as most-fit-organism-so-far.
 Organisms can sacrifice relative-asset-value (i.e. token-price) for cumulative-asset-value (i.e. foundation-pool-size), and for user-base-size --